stringydave/Exim-Email-Assistant/README.md

 ToDo:

-* cope with multiple aliases
-* re-write it in a modern language
+* re-write it in a modern language (Python) -> here: https://github.com/stringydave/emailAssistant

 Maybe: